TCLamnidis/qpWrapper/README.md

 ```

 #### qpAdm
-In qpAdm parsing, qpParser.sh will print a table of results from qpAdm outputs in the current directory.
+In qpAdm parsing, qpParser.sh will print a table of results from qpAdm outputs (`*.out`) in the current directory.
-this table includes the Sample population of the run (i.e. 1st Left), the subdirectory of the run,
+This table includes the Sample population of the run (i.e. 1st Left), the subdirectory of the run,
 a comma separated list of the Left populations of the run, the p value of the full model, the inferred mixture proportion
 from all source populations, and the error associated with those proportions, followed by the model code and pvalue of each
 of the "best models" provided by qpAdm.